GalSha/SQUIC_Python/README.md

-# SQUIC Python Interface Package
+# SQUIC Python3 Interface Package

 SQUIC is a second-order, L1-regularized maximum likelihood method for performant large-scale sparse precision matrix estimation.
-This repository contains the source code for the Python interface of SQUIC.
+This repository contains the source code for the Python(v3) interface of SQUIC.

 ## Installation